null-gman/Algorithms-SataStructure-javaScript/README.md

-I will write all the Algorithms and data structure in the rebo .
+I will write all the Algorithms and data structure for javaScript in this repository .

 ## resources